Dictionary of Revolutionary Marxism

 global warming and other devastation caused by the capitalist disregard for the environment may well result in a major long-term economic crisis (in addition to a general health and well-being crisis) during the 21st century.

 But in capitalist society by far the most important and powerful type of economic crisis is usually the overproduction crisis, which can exist only under capitalism.
 This means overproduction by the capitalists of commodities relative to the actual market demand (and not in relation to what people actually need and want).
 There are mechanisms (such as the credit system and Keynesian deficit financing) which allow the capitalists to keep expanding production (beyond what the market would otherwise be) for a long while.
 In the process they hugely expand the amount of capital itself beyond what could otherwise be supported.
 This creates a tremendous economic house of cards which must periodically come tumbling down.
-(The “house of cards” metaphor seems doubly appropriate in the current crisis, since the collapse of the housing bubble was the fuse that ignited it!)
+(The “house of cards” metaphor seemed doubly appropriate in the 2007-2009 crisis which became the Great Recession, since the collapse of the housing bubble was the fuse that ignited it!)

 CRISES — FINANCIAL